DTaP-IPV-Hepatitis B-HiB Vaccine

 How is this Hexaxim available?

-Hexaxim vaccine is available as injection liquid form.
-It is single dose packet.
+Hexaxim vaccine is available as an injection liquid form.
+It is a single dose packet.
 It comes in a pre-filled syringe.
-Generally needle for intramuscular injection is included in the packet.
+Generally a needle for intramuscular injection is included in the packet.
 The liquid for injection looks hazy and colourless normally.

 How is Hexaxim vaccine stored?

 Hexaxim vaccine is stored at 2-8 degree Celsius.
 The temperature range should be strictly maintained with the help of a cold chain at all stages of transport and storage.

 The vaccine should not be accidentally frozen.
 If accidentally frozen, the vaccine should be discarded and not used.